jeffreykegler/old_kollos/notes/misc/strand.md

 ## Nucleobases, nucleosides and nucleotides

-The mechanism used for spliting and rejoining grammars to a certain degree resembles that for replication of DNA -- enough so that some borrowed terminology might help appeal to the intuition.
+In order to make the following algorithm appeal to the intuition more, we use an analogy to DNA transcription and winding.
+For this purpose, we borrow some of the specialist terminology of biochemistry.

 A DNA molecule consists of two "strands", which are joined by "nucleobase pairs".
-DNA uses
-the matching of these nucleobase pairs for transcription and replication.
-The biochemical details are not important for our purposes, and our analogy will be a loose one in any case.
-But the following may serve as background:
-In DNA, a nucleobase is one of the familiar cytosine (C), guanine (G), adenine (A) and thymine (T).
+In DNA, there are four nucleobases: the familiar cytosine (C), guanine (G), adenine (A) and thymine (T).
+In our strand grammars, we will usually need many more nucleobases.

 In DNA, each nucleobase molecule is attached to a sugar to form a nucleoside,
-Each nucleoside, in turn, attached to phosphate group (or, depending on the text, one or more phosphate groups) to form a nucleotide.

-For our purpose, we'll follow the analogy very loosely, and actually distort the meaning of "nucleoside" somewhat.
-What we'll take out of this is

-* that the *nucleobases* are
+Biochemists occasionally case this sugar a nucleosugar.
+In DNA,
+each nucleoside
+is attached to
+one or more phosphate group
+to form
+a nucleotide.
+(Some biochemical texts insist there can be only one phosphate group in a nucleotide.
+For our purposes, this does not matter and we gladly leave this dispute to the chemists to resolve.)

+For our purposes,
+a *nucleobase* is a lexeme
-   where the two "strands" directly touch;
+at which two "strands" touch directly.

-* as we follow
-   the sequence nucleobase, nucleoside and nucleotide, we encounter "stuff" which is further away from where the two "strands" touch;
+There are left and right nucleobases, which occur on the left edge and right edge of strands, respectively.
+In a RHS containing a nucleobase,
+"inside" means in the direction away from the edge.

+A *nucleosugar* is a non-terminal used in winding and unwinding strands.
+Nucleosugars always occur in a RHS alongside, and inside of, a nucleobase.

+A *nucleoside*, for our purposes, is a nucleobase with its adjacent nucleosugar, if there is one.
+Note that while DNA nucleosides *always* contain nucleosugars, for our purposes, nucleosugars are optional.

+In our terminology,
-* nucleotides are a larger group, which include nucleosides and nucleobases.
+nucleotides are rules which contain nucleobases.

 As a mnemonic, note that "base",
 "side" and "tide" are in alphabetical order.